Halle Bailey: 2016–2018: Rise to prominence

 On February 3, 2019, Chloe x Halle's performance of "America the Beautiful" at the Super Bowl LIII was praised by their mentor Beyoncé in addition to several news publications.
 A week later, on February 10, 2019, the duo honored American musician Donny Hathaway by performing his 1972 single "Where Is the Love" at the 61st Annual Grammy Awards.

-On June 12, 2020, the duo released their anticipated sophomore album, Ungodly Hour, to critical acclaim.
+On June 12, 2020, the duo released their sophomore album, Ungodly Hour, to critical acclaim.
 The album debuted at number 16 on the Billboard 200 chart with 24,000 units sold.
-"Do It" also became their first entry on the Billboard Hot 100, debuting at number 83, on the chart dated June 27, 2020.
+"Do It" also became their first entry on the Billboard Hot 100, debuting at number 83 on the chart dated June 27, 2020.
+The duo later released Ungodly Hour (Chrome Edition) on February 26, 2021.
+The rereleased album included two new songs, '80/20' and 'Hazy'.

 Chloe x Halle performed the American national anthem at the kickoff game for the 2020 NFL season in September 2020.
 The duo hosted the Glamour Women of the Year Awards in October 2020.
 In November 2020, they received nominations for Album of the Year, Song of the Year, Video of the Year, Best Dance Performance and The Ashford And Simpson Songwriter's Award at the 2020 Soul Train Music Awards.
 They also received nominations for Best Progressive R&B Album, Best R&B Song and Best Traditional R&B Performance at the forthcoming 63rd Annual Grammy Awards.
 They performed "Baby Girl" at the 2020 Billboard Women in Music ceremony, where Beyoncé presented them with the Rising Star Award.